We find the cheapest bus & train tickets, so you can wander for less.

 Image credit: Unsplash

-Portland is the largest city in Oregon and one of the key travel hubs in the Pacific Northwest.
+Portland is the largest city in Oregon and accordingly one of the state's best vacation destinations.
 Also known as the City of Roses, this city along the Willamette River wows visitors with its diverse street food, quirky counterculture, and sprawling bookstores such as the world-famous Powell's Books.

 Portland is the 5th best city in the United States for outdoor activities, thanks in part to open-air grounds like the expansive Forest Park.
 Gardens are also excellent outdoor date locales for couples on a romantic getaway: stop and smell the roses at either the International Rose Test Garden or the Portland Japanese Garden.